 - Set the microscope on a level table. - Place the object to be observed in the center of the object plate.
 Use the clips to fasten it into place.
-Make certain that the specimen is centered over the opening in the stage. - Connect the mains cable to the net and turn on the switch to get the object illuminated. - Make certain that the specimen is centered over the opening in the stage. - Adjust the aperture of the iris diaphragm to get the background brightness suitable for a high contrast image. - Rotate the nosepiece until the objective with the lowest magnification is pointed at the specimen.
+Make certain that the specimen is centered over the opening in the stage. - Connect the mains cable to the net and turn on the switch to get the object illuminated. - Make certain that the specimen is centered over the opening in the stage. - To obtain a high contrast, adjust the background illumination by means of the iris diaphragm and the variable illumination control. - Rotate the nosepiece until the objective with the lowest magnification is pointed at the specimen.
 There is a definite "click" when each objective is lined up properly.